Connectome: Challenge for macroscale connectomics

 The initial explorations in macroscale human connectomics were done using either equally sized regions or anatomical regions with unclear relationship to the underlying functional organization of the brain (e.g. gyral and sulcal-based regions).
 While much can be learned from these approaches, it is highly desirable to parcellate the brain into functionally distinct parcels: brain regions with distinct architectonics, connectivity, function, and/or topography.
 Accurate parcellation allows each node in the macroscale connectome to be more informative by associating it with a distinct connectivity pattern and functional profile.
 Parcellation of localized areas of cortex have been accomplished using diffusion tractography and functional connectivity to non-invasively measure connectivity patterns and define cortical areas based on distinct connectivity patterns.
 Such analyses may best be done on a whole brain scale and by integrating non-invasive modalities.
 Accurate whole brain parcellation may lead to more accurate macroscale connectomes for the normal brain, which can then be compared to disease states.

 Pathways through cerebral white matter can be charted by histological dissection and staining, by degeneration methods, and by axonal tracing.
 Axonal tracing methods form the primary basis for the systematic charting of long-distance pathways into extensive, species-specific anatomical connection matrices between gray matter regions.
 Landmark studies have included the areas and connections of the visual cortex of the macaque and the thalamocortical system in the feline brain.
 The development of neuroinformatics databases for anatomical connectivity allow for continual updating and refinement of such anatomical connection maps.
 The online macaque cortex connectivity tool CoCoMac and the temporal lobe connectome of the rat are prominent examples of such a database.

 Chemical connectome

 Nerve cells communicate with adjacent cells through synapses and gap junctions, but they also communicate with distant cells via chemicals (typically neuropeptides) that diffuse through tissue and trigger receptors on cells far away.
 There are hundreds of such neuromodulators, with any given nerve cell emitting and responding to at most as few of them.
 The graph that describes these interactions is another form of connectome.
-The largest animal with a known chemical connectome is C. elegans.
+The largest (and only, as of 2025), animal with a complete chemical connectome is C. elegans, although there is preliminary work in other animals.